 art wall displays coming soon are as follows:

 Please note: the dates for the above artwall displays may vary slightly to the dates provided above.
 The final dates will be provided closer to each actual exhibition.
-More exhbitions will also be added to this 'coming soon' list as they are confirmed with the artists.
+More exhibitions will also be added to this 'coming soon' list as they are confirmed with the artists.

 Redland Performing Arts Centre is proud to provide a Community Arts Display Space (art wall) to celebrate arts within the Redlands Community.

-The Community Arts Display Space at RPAC was the first of its kind for the Redlands and celebrates arts within the community by offering a free, self facilitated display space for local artists, schools and community groups to exhibit artwork of their choice.
+The Community Arts Display Space at RPAC was the first of its kind for the Redlands and celebrates arts within the community by offering a free, self-facilitated display space for local artists, schools and community groups to exhibit artwork of their choice.

 The art wall is located on the second level of the RPAC Concert Hall foyer and is available for groups to display artworks for blocks of one month.